Jets beat Wild 4-1 to take 2-0 series lead - Philly

 Hellebuyck made 16 saves.
 Devan Dubnyk stopped 39 shots for Minnesota.

 Winnipeg won 3-2 on Wednesday night.
-Game 3 is Sunday at Minnesota.
+Game 3 is Sunday in Minnesota.

+"We've got to play a lot better than we have in the first two," Parise said.
+"We got to figure out a way to get some offensive zone time.
+I feel like we've been playing on three-quarters of the rink for two games now.
+You're not going to win like that."

 The Wild had more jump early in the scoreless first period, surpassing the four-shot total they had Wednesday in the opening frame by going 5-0 by the five-minute mark.
 That included three shots at Hellebuyck during a power play with Myers in the box for tripping.